Pet gets ill or dies after buying

-If you recently bought a pet and it soon becomes ill or dies you may have a right to get a refund or replacement from the trader you bought it from.
+If your pet gets ill or dies soon after you buy it, you might be able to get a refund or replacement from the trader you bought it from.

 If you bought your pet from a shop

-When you buy a pet your consumer rights are the same as if you bought any item or product.
-This means, if you buy the pet and it quickly becomes ill or it dies, you may be able to get a refund from the shop or a replacement pet.
+When you buy a pet, your consumer rights are the same as when you buy any item or product.
+This means you might be able to get a refund or a replacement pet from the shop if your pet gets ill or dies soon after you bought it.